Guided tours in Lappeenranta and Imatra

 Dragoons and Spa life – On this tour you will hear about history of Finnish dragoons.

 From Emperors canal to Kekkonen’s canal– On this tour you will hear about the history of Saimaa Canal from 1800s to present day.
-Guided tours in Finnish, Swedish, English and Russian languages.
+Guided tours in Finnish, Swedish, English, German and Russian languages.

 Additional information and booking: